 What is composting?

-A beginner’s guide to making compost, simply put compost involves collecting organic materials, such as kitchen and garden waste, and transforming them into a nutrient-rich food for plants.
+Composting involves collecting organic materials, such as kitchen and garden waste, and transforming them into a nutrient-rich food for plants.
 Bacteria in the compost heap transform scraps into a soil-like substance that can be used to help plants grow in your garden.

-Why is it good for our environment?
+Why is it good for the environment?

 A compost heap adds nutrients to soil, reduces the need for chemical fertilisers, produces helpful bacteria that break down organic waste and cuts greenhouse gas emissions from landfill sites.